Debunking the Top 10 Reverse Mortgage Downsides

 Truth:

 A reverse mortgage is not designed to be passed down through generations, but you can avoid complications by planning ahead.
 Open communication with your heirs is key.
 Make sure they know what actions to take when the time comes.
 You can even authorize them to speak directly with the lender, speeding up the process.
 Establishing a family trust or adding heirs to the title can simplify matters.
 It’s important to consult with an estate attorney to ensure everything is set up properly.
-Having a clear plan will relieve stress and allow your heirs to handle the situation smoothly.
+A clear plan will relieve stress and allow your heirs to handle the situation smoothly.

 Claim #5: Reverse Mortgages are Rising Debt and Falling Equity